The Best Zesty Italian Pasta Salad Recipe (With Video)

 • Large pot: Have a large pot to boil the pasta and blanch the broccoli.

-• Strainer: A strainer is needed to blanch the broccoli.
+• Strainer: Needed to blanch the broccoli.

 • Colander: Make sure you have a colander to drain the pasta.